Chadi Massaad

-Chadi Georges Massaad is an architect and a Lebanese businessman, former president of the Central Fund for the Displaced.
+Chadi Georges Massaad is an architect and a Lebanese businessman and former president of the Central Fund for the Displaced.

-Life
+Early life

-Born in 1959 in Bourj al Moulouk – Marjayoun in southern Lebanon, and belongs to the Greek Orthodox Church.
+Born in 1959 in Bourj al Moulouk, Marjayoun in southern Lebanon, and belongs to the Greek Orthodox Church.

 University-educated at the American University of Beirut, where he graduated as an architect (1984).
 He holds a master's degree in tourism management from Perpignan University in France and a doctorate in urban planning from the Lebanese University.

 Political career

 His name emerged in public affairs, after 15 years of civil war, thanks to the lead role he has played in restoring displaced from all Lebanese regions and rebuilding what has been destroyed by war and complete reconciliation between opposing groups, especially in mount Lebanon.
 He also worked to stop corruption in this process.

 He maintained his independency in the Lebanese political field, and was prominent in rejecting Sectarianism and strongly criticizing the proposal for an election law known as Orthodox Meeting Law.

-He has always defended the role of Christians in openness and communication with everyone, he believes that the Christian presence in the East remains and continue as long as Christians are keeping their leading role in opening up and communication with others.
+He has publicly defended the role of Christians in openness and communication with everyone, he believes that the Christian presence in the East remains and continue as long as Christians are keeping their leading role in opening up and communication with others.